 Environmental Sensors

-Frontpoint systems are compatible with the Z-Wave smart home protocol.
-That means you can add other Z-Wave devices to your system and control them in the Frontpoint app.
-And with over 4,000 Z-Wave compatible devices out there, you have a lot of options.
+At the time I purchased my Frontpoint system, the carbon monoxide was out of stock.
+But that wasn’t a huge problem for me.
+Here’s why: Frontpoint systems are compatible with the Z-Wave smart home protocol.
+That means you can add other Z-Wave devices to your system and control them in the Frontpoint app, including Z-Wave sensors.
 That’s also what gives Frontpoint plenty of home automation options.

 That means you can invest in a top-of-the-line carbon monoxide detector and pair it with your system.
 Fibaro and First Alert sell great Z-Wave compatible options.
 Make sure to take this into consideration when pricing out your Frontpoint home security system.